Vanessa Lachey: 1998–2020: Beauty pageants and television hosting

-2021–present: NCIS: Hawaii and book
+2021–present: NCIS: Hawaii and first book

-On April 30, 2021, it was announced that Lachey was the first to be cast as a series regular in CBS's police procedural TV series NCIS: Hawaiʻi.
+On April 30, 2021, it was announced that Lachey was cast as a series regular in CBS's police procedural TV series NCIS: Hawaiʻi.
 Lachey joined the cast in her first leading series role as Jane Tennant, the first female Special Agent in charge of the NCIS: Pearl.
+Her role also marked the NCIS franchise's first female lead.
 It is a spin-off of the long-running series NCIS, and the fourth series in the NCIS franchise.
 Filming for the series began on the North Shore of Oahu on June 16, 2021.
-The series debuted on September 20, 2021.
+The series debuted on September 20, 2021, and was canceled in April 2024.
+The final episode aired on May 6, 2024.

-On July 14, 2021, Lachey announced that her first book, Life from Scratch: Family Traditions That Start with You, would be released on November 16, 2021, by HarperCollins.
-The cookbook was written by Lachey and Dina Gachman and includes cooking recipes, parenting tips, birthday and date night ideas and personal stories.
-Lachey also shared in the book how not having a relationship with her mother has affected her approach to certain things, as she used her imagination to create celebrations and milestone markers that became annual rituals for her family.
-"Instead of constantly saying, 'I don't have a mom to show me how to do my makeup, what not to wear, how to be a good wife or a good mom,' I said, 'You know what?
-I can start that for my daughter and be that positive influence," she said in an interview with People magazine in July 2021.
+Lachey's first book, Life from Scratch: Family Traditions That Start with You, was released on November 16, 2021, by HarperCollins.
+Co-written with Dina Gachman, the book includes recipes, parenting tips, birthday rituals, date night ideas, and personal stories.

 In 2023, she appeared in General Motors' and Netflix's Super Bowl commercial to promote electric vehicles.
+She was included in Variety's "40 Most Powerful Women on Reality TV in 2023" list.

 Personal life

 In 2006, she began dating singer Nick Lachey after appearing in the video for his song "What's Left of Me".
 The couple became engaged in November 2010, and married on July 15, 2011, at Sir Richard Branson's private Necker Island in the British Virgin Islands.
-They were both born on November 9, exactly seven years apart.
-They have three children.
+They were both born on November 9, seven years apart.
+They have three children, born in September 2012, January 2015, and December 2016.